The Meridian "Cygnet" sea kayak

 Meridian Kayaks use the most modern of composite construction technologies.
 Vacuum infusion is a very effective and sophisticated method of construction available today.
 It means that every kayak is built to the same exacting specifications as the last one.
 Only the correctly designed amount of resin to fibre ratio is achieved every time using this technique.
 Our advanced construction methods in vacuum infusion ensure a high level of quality construction.
 This results in a lighter and much stronger sea kayak coming out of the mould.
 Because only the correct amount of resin is infused the laminated construction is much stronger without the extra weight.
 Without extra useless resin the result is much lighter also.

 So you get a stronger and lighter sea kayak.

-Just imagine the savings in carry the lighter kayak from the car roof top to the beach -18 kg as opposed to 25 plus kilograms.
+Just imagine the savings in carrying the lighter kayak from the car roof top to the beach -19 kg as opposed to 25 plus kilograms.
 The workout ought to be on the water, not in the carpark!!

 The large keyhole style cockpit allows easy entry and exits with a rounded front section for easy removal of the spray deck.
 The flat deck style allows for the knees to be placed under the cockpit rim to give exceptional knee or thigh grip.
-No need for intrusive thigh braces.
+With the addition of the optional thigh braces it the paddler truly becomes a part of the kayak.
 The seat position and lower rear deck allows for easy "lay back" rolling.